ivanilves/lstags/README.md

 ## Development

-**You are very welcome to open pull requests to this repository!**
+**You are very welcome to open pull requests to this repository!** :wink:

-We would ask you to follow these general/common sense rules:
+To maximize our collaboration efficiency we would humbly ask you to follow these recommendations:
-* Please add description (what?/why?/etc) to your pull request
+* Please add reasonable description (what?/why?/etc) to your pull request :exclamation:
-* Your code should pass CI (Travis) and a pretty liberal code review
+* Your code should pass CI (Travis) and a [pretty liberal] code review :mag:
-* If code adds or changes some logic, it should be covered by a unit test
+* If code adds or changes some logic, it should be covered by a unit test :neckbeard:
 * Please, please, please: Put meaningful messages on your commits :pray:

+**NB!** Not a requirement, but a GIF included in PR description would make our world a happier place!

 ### 'NORELEASE' branches and commits
-We have automatic release system.

-Which means every PR merge will create a new application release with a changelog generated from PR branch commits.
+**We have automatic release system.** Every PR merge will create a new application release with a changelog generated from PR branch commits.
+For the most cases it is OK.
+However, if you work with things that do not need to be released (e.g. non user-facing changes), you have following options:

-If you do not want to create release from your PR, make it from branch containing "NORELEASE" keyword in its name.
+* If you don't want to create release from your PR, make it from branch containing "NORELEASE" keyword in its name.

-If you want to prevent single commit from appearing in a changelog, please start commit message from "NORELEASE".
+* If you want to prevent single commit from appearing in a changelog, please start commit message with "NORELEASE".